Safety protocols adhered to in incident involving cyclist hit by bullet near Nee Soon range: MINDEF

 "Targets can be placed up to a maximum distance of 500m from the firing point during such training."

-MINDEF also said that the Nee Soon 500m Range has been maintained and recertified regularly to be safe for operations.
+MINDEF also said that the range has been maintained and recertified regularly to be safe for operations.

 "Beyond the stop butt of the range, the restricted area provides a needed safety buffer catering to scenarios such as ammunition ricochet," MINDEF added.

-"This safety buffer was determined through trials and trajectory simulations matching the life-firing activities at the range."
+"This safety buffer was determined through trials and trajectory simulations matching the live-firing activities at the range."

-Clear and visible signs warning the public to keep clear of the restricted area for live-firing were also in place at various entry points leading to the restricted area around the range.
+Clear and visible signs warning the public to avoid the restricted area for live-firing were also in place at various entry points leading to the area around the range.

-A 42-year-old man suffered a gunshot wound on Jun 15 while cycling in a restricted forested area near the range, where the Singapore Armed Forces (SAF) was conducting a live-firing activity.
+A 42-year-old man suffered a gunshot wound on Jun 15 while cycling in a restricted forested area near the range, where the SAF was conducting a live-firing activity.

-At the time of the incident, an authorised live-firing activity was being conducted by the SAF at the range, about 2.3 km away.
+At the time of the incident, an authorised live-firing activity was being conducted by the SAF at the range, about 2.3km away, MINDEF said.

+The man admitted himself to National University Hospital's (NUH) emergency department at 1pm on Jun 15.

+According to NUH, the man did not report that he had been shot during triage and initial clinical assessment.

+However, the hospital said that the police were notified immediately once the cause of the external wound was "definitively determined".

+The man was cycling with friends at around 11.40am when the incident happened.
+The police previously said NUH alerted them to the case at about 11.55pm the same day.

-The police have confirmed that the cyclist involved in the incident is under investigation for the offence of wilful trespass and that investigations are ongoing.
+The police have confirmed that the cyclist involved in the incident is under investigation for the offence of wilful trespass, and investigations are ongoing.

 "The SAF maintains a robust safety framework to ensure the safe conduct of live-firing activities, and will continue to work with NParks to ensure safety measures and public warnings regarding restricted areas remain in place," said MINDEF.